Democrats withdraw endorsements of Eric Swalwell and demand he end bid for California governor

 Another woman, who described receiving unsolicited nude messages from Swalwell, was social media creator Ally Sammarco.
 She said she initially reached out to the congressman on Twitter to discuss politics.
 “I truly never thought he would respond – I had like 1,000 followers at the time,” she said.
 “And he actually responded.”

-“These allegations are false and come on the eve of an election against the front-runner for governor,” Swalwell said in a statement to CNN.
+“These allegations are false and come on the eve of an election against the front-runner for governor,” Swalwell said in the statement.
 “For nearly 20 years, I have served the public – as a prosecutor and a congressman and have always protected women.
 I will defend myself with the facts and where necessary bring legal action.
 My focus in the coming days is to be with my wife and children and defend our decades of service against these lies.”

 A spokesman for Swalwell’s campaign did not respond to a request for comment on the defections from his campaign Friday.

-Rep. Jimmy Gomez, a campaign chair, said Friday in a statement that he had “learned shocking information about Eric Swalwell containing the ugliest and most serious accusations imaginable.”
+Gomez, a campaign co-chair, said Friday in a statement that he had “learned shocking information about Eric Swalwell containing the ugliest and most serious accusations imaginable.”

 He also called on Swalwell to drop out of the race just weeks before voters begin casting ballots ahead of the June primary.